cocos/cocos-docs/en/publish/setup-native-development.md

 ### Download and install Android Studio

-Starting with v1.5, we support the latest version of Android Studio and companion building tools.
-We recommend Android Studio as an Android platform build tool and you should download the required SDK and NDK packages in Android Studio.
+Starting with v1.10, we no longer support Eclipse's ANT build, we need to use Android Studio as an Android platform's build tool and you should download the required SDK and NDK packages in Android Studio.
 First install [Android Studio](http://www.android-studio.org/).

 ### Download the SDK and NDK required to publish the Android platform